ARM-software/psa-api/doc/ext-pake/api/pake.rst

         *   The library requires initializing by a call to :code:`psa_crypto_init()`.
     .. retval:: PSA_ERROR_ALREADY_EXISTS
         This is an attempt to create a persistent key, and there is already a persistent key with the given identifier.
-    .. retval:: PSA_ERROR_INSUFFICIENT_DATA
-        There was not enough data to create the desired key. :issue:`Is this the appropriate error for this condition?`
     .. retval:: PSA_ERROR_NOT_SUPPORTED
         The key attributes, as a whole, are not supported for creation from a PAKE secret, either by the implementation in general or in the specified storage location.
     .. retval:: PSA_ERROR_INVALID_ARGUMENT